paschalugwu/Paschal_SE-DS_Notes/AirBnB_clone/web_static.md

 Ensuring proper color contrast is a fundamental aspect of web accessibility.
 By following guidelines and using available tools, you can create a visually inclusive AirBnB Clone - Web Static project, providing a positive experience for users with diverse visual abilities.

 ## 33. Header Tags Accessibility:

+**Terminology: Semantic Meaning**
+- **Meaning:** Using header tags (h1, h2, etc.) in a logical order to help screen readers and search engines understand the content.

+**Terminology: Screen Reader Navigation**
+- **Meaning:** Helping users of screen readers understand and navigate content in a meaningful order.

+**Terminology: SEO Benefits**
+- **Meaning:** Helping search engines understand and rank a website better.

+**Terminology: Accessibility Structure**
+- **Meaning:** Organizing content in a way that benefits both people using assistive technologies and search engines.

 ### 33.1 Optimizing Accessibility for Header Tags: